+Moderator’s summary:

+All companies agree to send reply LS to RAN2 regarding Q1 and Q2.

 The first issue of RAN2 LS is quoted as follows,

 ‘

 Issue 1: Modify the QoE measurement configuration to UE

 RAN2 is discussing QoE configuration signalling support, and RAN2 agreed QoE configuration are encapsulated in a transparent container in the RRC messages.
 RAN2 does not see the scenario that a QoE measurement configuration already configured in the UE will be modified for e.g., a certain service type or a QoE Reference, and assumes modification is not supported in RRC signalling.
 RAN2 would like SA5/RAN3 to confirm this assumption.